top of page

 In particular, I am interested in the self- and reality-defining scripts that we internalise in response to fear, guilt, shame, and trust in authority

-deeply and actively looking at these scripts and their place in my information ecology, I hack them, pull them out, play with them, rescript and reroute their meaning channels.
+In my practice, I have developed processes that are geared towards subverting the hierarchy of knowledge types and seeing them from a bird’s eye view.
+By stepping beside the gatekeeping ego, deeply and actively looking at these scripts and their place in my information ecology, I hack them, pull them out, play with them, rescript and reroute their meaning channels.

 By my early twenties, I started to feel the limits of the kind of rational left-brain-heavy philosophy I was so invested in.
 What once felt liberating, offering so many different viewpoints to peek at the world from, started to feel like it all derived from still overarchingly the same way of thinking.
-Cracks and leaks started to appear in what had been presented to me as a watertight system of thought.
+Cracks and leaks started to appear in what had been taught to me as a watertight system of thought.
 The rational paradigm was crashing and glitching against my everyday lived experience.

-It gradually dawned on me that all of the kaleidoscopic variations of ideas about the reality that I had spent five rather formative years researching were in fact rather limited by their insistence on the superiority of the rational computational mind above all other sources and systems of knowledge.
+It gradually dawned on me that all of the kaleidoscopic variations of ideas about the reality that I had spent five rather formative years researching were in fact limited by their insistence on the superiority of the rational computational mind above all other sources and systems of knowledge.
 I started to look outside the rational framework, into its limits and slippages, into the subconscious and into the body as a site of knowing.
 Inward and outward.
 This landed me at the Royal College of Art on the Contemporary Art Practice MA degree, where I cut my teeth on the making, the writing, the scripting, the sculpting, and making sense of all of these processes that now define my work.

 My practice is now firmly rooted in my approach that integrates intellectual mind games, spirituality, altered states of consciousness, including meditation and hypnosis, and bodywork.

-DL, 2024
+DLG, 2024

 bottom of page